ydcnanhe/ydcnanhe.github.io/_projects/1_project.md

 ## Demo
 <hr>
-test whether Atom can fetch changes
+test whether Atom can commit changes why there is no change
 More demos can be found [here](https://ydcnanhe.github.io/demo-icassp2022/)).